IALSA/ialsa-2015-portland-stencil/documentation/repo-files.md

 # Stencil Markdown
 * data/                                                   # documenting the data used in this project
     * shared/                                             # data shared and committed to the repo
-    * unshared/                                           # sound very much like the data unshared
+    * unshared/                                           # files stored locally but not shared or committed
-        * derived/                                        # files produced from the code we right
+        * derived/                                        # files produced from the code we write
         * raw/                                            # files that come from the researcher/client
-        * contents.md                                     # description of data-unshared (list of unshared files)
+        * contents.md                                     # description of data/unshared (list of unshared files)
 * IALSA-2015-portland-mirror/                             # Copied documents/files from IALSA-2015-Portland
 * libs/                                                   # global resources for reports and web
     * css/                                                # customize the appearance of HTML produced by RMarkdown